managanemeke/matala/readme.md

 # nagakama

-Simple Django webapp for collecting prices of rolled metall products from different russian metall stores in one PostgreSQL database.
+Simple Django webapp for collecting prices of rolled metal products from different russian metal stores in one PostgreSQL database.

 You can see it in action here: